 Under Gregory's development lead the Kingston team was commissioned to work on advanced projects.
 They developed Item Harmony, an enterprise–grade, massively multi–user, menu management system for Sodexo.
 The project was one of Vivonet's best successes.

 After Vivonet consolidated its remote teams, Gregory co–founded Quiet Pub Ltd with Douglas Stewart.
 He led the architecture design and development of a new generation of mobile retail point–of–sale for the iPad, Quetzal POS.

 Quetzal remains unique in the market for Fashion, Clothing and Shoe POS.
 Offering Multi–store, mobile and offline functionality, with realtime syncing of product, inventory, transaction and reporting data.
 The market competitiveness of Quetzal punches far above the weight of the small talented team that developed it.

-After almost 15 years in a corporate environment, Gregory decided to accept a part time position in the Equity and Human Rights office at Queen's University.
-This position gave him an opportunity to work for a cause which is more in line with his personal values, while continuing to play a technical role at Quiet Pub.
+After almost 15 years in a corporate environment, Gregory decided to take a part time position in the Human Rights & Equity office at Queen's University.
 He accepted a full time position in the Equity Office in 2017.

 Here, he is responsible for maintaining the security and consistency of the university databases for employment equity, sexual assault crises, employment equity training, exit surveys and staff and faculty appointments processes.
 He works on numerous online applications that further the University's goals of complying with Canadian law regarding employment equity and human rights.